Aadeshkale/edzyaml/README.md

 * yaml_key_path: A complete path to yaml sperated by '.' key needs to pass value example,'spec.template.spec.containers.0.image'

-    Note:- *  If you have list of object then you need to specify index no i.e 0,1,2...
+    * If you have list of object then you need to specify index no i.e 0,1,2...
     * Till 9 occurance it will support
     *  If you passing same value for update it will show exception i.e Everything up to date

 yaml_value: Value you want to pass